punk-security/secret-magpie/README.md

                                              PRESENTS         /____/
                               Secret-Magpie ✨

-      Scan all your github repos from one tool, with multiple tools!
+      Scan all your github/bitbucket repos from one tool, with multiple tools!
 ```

 # SecretMagpie